joaogabriellyra/store-manager/README.md

 ]
 ```

-- POST: Create a new product
+- POST: Create a new product.
 ```
 {
   "name": "Quad Blasters"